finbourne/lusid-sdk-java-preview/sdk/docs/OrdersApi.md

 <a name="listOrders"></a>
 # **listOrders**
-> PagedResourceListOfOrder listOrders(asAt, page, sortBy, start, limit, filter, propertyKeys)
+> PagedResourceListOfOrder listOrders(scope, asAt, page, sortBy, start, limit, filter, propertyKeys)

 [EXPERIMENTAL] Fetch the last pre-AsAt date version of each order in scope (does not fetch the entire history).